Stuffed Potatoes

 • Mexican-inspired– My family’s favorite!
 Swap the bacon for taco meatcarnitas, or beef barbacoa.
 Top with a Mexican shredded cheese blend, then add black beans, corn, pico de gallo, avocado, salsa, cilantro, etc.

-• Chili-stuffed– Whenever I make a white chicken chili or classic beef chili, I repurpose the leftovers by filling baked potatoes!
+• Chili-stuffed– Whenever I make an Instant Pot white chicken chili or no bean chili, I repurpose the leftovers by filling baked potatoes!

 Storage instructions